Roads in the United Kingdom: 1979–1997

 The Conservative government of Margaret Thatcher from 1979 adopted a pro-roads policy.
 During this period, numerous road upgrades were built and the M25 motorway was completed.
 In 1989, it announced a large-scale roads programme (stated to be the largest since the Romans) in the Roads for Prosperity White Paper.
 It proposed 500 road schemes at a cost of £23 billion and predicted an increase of road traffic of 142% by 2025.
 It would have involved the doubling of the trunk road capacity with around 150 bypasses being built, caricatured in later years as predict and provide, whereby the government predicted the required capacity in forthcoming years and built roads to match.
 From 1985 to 1995, the road network expanded by 24000 mi.

 This road building programme continued into the start of the premiership of John Major.
 In the early-1990s, the government decided to complete the M3 motorway by building a six-lane road in a cutting through Twyford Down.
 This attracted the first direct action protests against a major road in the country.
 Building work was delayed considerably, and anti-roads protesters gained large amounts of publicity.
 The Newbury bypass saw some of the largest protests against a road in the UK.
 Proposed originally in the 1980s, the bypass was subject to strong support and opposition.
 Also in this time frame, the M11 link road protest saw protracted disturbance during the upgrading of a section of the A12 through East London.
 Costs increased rapidly, the Newbury bypass being 50% over budget and many other schemes showed increases of 100%.

 The Standing Advisory Committee on Trunk Road Assessment had also concluded in 1994 that building new roads simply generated more traffic, and was therefore largely self-defeating.
 By 1994, following the recession of the early 1990s, a significant number of remaining schemes were cancelled, although the government still intended to continue with others using private financing.
 The Secretary for state for transport, Dr Brian Mawhinney launched a "Great Debate" about the future direction for transport in the UK and the required level of road building stating that the road network was "broadly complete".

-A major Royal Commission report, "Transport and the Environment", was published in October 1994 to highlight the serious environmental consequences of UK's transport system in response to which the New Scientist commented "Rarely, if ever, can a ministry have emerged so badly from an official report as John MacGregor's old department" in an article titled "Head-on collision over transport: The British government has received its sternest warning yet that its unflagging support for the car is seriously at odds with its own green principles".
+In October 1994, a major Royal Commission report, "Transport and the Environment", was published to highlight the serious environmental consequences of UK's transport system in response to which the New Scientist commented "Rarely, if ever, can a ministry have emerged so badly from an official report as John MacGregor's old department" in an article titled "Head-on collision over transport: The British government has received its sternest warning yet that its unflagging support for the car is seriously at odds with its own green principles".

-The last new motorway in the United Kingdom (The M3 motorway in Northern Ireland) opened in 1994.
-In 1996 the total length of motorways reached 2000 mi.
+In 1994, the last new motorway in the United Kingdom opened, the M3 motorway in Northern Ireland.
+In 1996, the total length of motorways reached 2000 mi.